gamblevore/PicoMsg/README.md

         char* Data;
     };

 This is what you get back.
-This gives you the `Length` of the data, and the `Data` itself. `Data` from `PicoMsgGet` is, allocated with `malloc` and you must to `free` it after you are finished with it.
+This gives you the `Length` of the data, and the `Data` itself. `Data` from `PicoMsgGet`, is allocated with `malloc` and you must to `free` it after you are finished with it.

 If you are a C++ expert you might try to find the C++ Spiders I have left in the code for you to discover! 🕸️ Don't worry they are friendly spiders.